hakansa/ipx/README.md

 	ip.IsV6() // false

-	// ToInt returns the decimal representation of ip ip.ToInt() // 2886733825
+	// ToInt returns the decimal representation of ip
+	// ToInt returns 0 for ipv6 addresses
+	ip.ToInt() // 2886733825

+	// ToBigInt returns the decimal representation of ip in math.BigInt format
+	// ToBigInt can be used for ipv4 and ipv6 addresses ip.ToBigInt() // 2886733825

 	// ToBinary returns the binary representation of ip ip.ToBinary() // 10101100000100000001000000000001